Lance Lynn will need at least three rehab starts at Charlotte before joining White Sox

 Lynn will start with three innings and about 45 pitches and progress from there.

 “It’s all about how you can recover,” Lynn said.
-“Some days you are going to feel worse than others.
+“Some days you’re going to feel worse than others.
 It’s how you get through it and how you respond.
 The more I get on the mound, the better I feel, the more comfortable I feel.

 Eloy, too